Mounjaro · Tirzepatide · GIP + GLP-1 Diet

 These soft, mild turkey and rice muffin cups are designed for GLP-1 users with nausea, using gentle flavors, lean protein, and a moist texture that’s easy to digest.
 Baked in small portions, they’re low in fat and smell very mild, making them easier to tolerate when appetite is low.

-Calming Vanilla Rice Protein Breakfast Sipper
+Calming Cinnamon Rice Protein Nausea-Ease Smoothie

 On Zepbound instead?